h2oai/h2o-2/packaging/README.txt

     ec2/README.txt           Read this for instructions on how to run H2O on EC2.

+    spark/                   Directory containing information about how to find Sparkling Water.

+    tableau/                 Directory containing example Tableau workbooks
+                             for H2O.

 To try out H2O from the command line, type:
     $ java -Xmx2g -jar h2o.jar